 John and Beulah had one son and two daughters.
 Their summers were spent at Mrs. Branch’s family estate in New York and their spring months at a purchased villa outside Florence, Italy.
 The family lived at 2501 Monument Ave. during the winter only.

 After the death of his father, John Kerr Branch became president of family-owned Merchants National Bank (later named First and Merchants, then Sovran, and now Nations Bank).

 Branch’s other business interests included real estate, railroads and insurance (he was a stockbroker and a partner in another family founded business, Thomas Branch & Co.).

-In 1914, Branch lobbied to have Richmond as a site for a Federal Reserve Bank.
+In 1914, Branch successfully lobbied to have Richmond become a site for a Federal Reserve Bank.

 The Branches also belonged to a number of civic and social organizations in Richmond, New York, and Florida.
 He was president of Richmond’s Chamber of Commerce, a member of the Commonwealth, Westmoreland, German, and Virginia Country Clubs, the Society of Colonial Wars in Virginia, Sons of the American Revolution, Virginia Historical Society, Virginia State Chamber of Commerce, and attended St. Paul’s Episcopal Church, where he served as a vestryman and church treasurer.
 Branch also made contributions to the financing of Memorial Hospital.

 Mrs. Branch originally had been a Quaker and was active during the early 20th century in the Women’s Suffrage Movement.
 After her husband’s death, she continued to live at her home with her servants.
 She remained active socially and was a member of the Women’s Club, the James River Garden Club, the Colonial Dames, a board member of the Richmond Society for the Prevention of Cruelty to Animals, and a supporter of Brookfield Home for Girls.
 Mrs. Branch continued to maintain her homes in New York and Italy.